beetbox/audioread/README.rst

 Version History
 ---------------

+1.0.2
+  Send SIGKILL, not SIGTERM, to ffmpeg processes to avoid occasional hangs.

 1.0.1
   When GStreamer fails to report a duration, raise an exception instead of silently setting the duration field to None.